 The MBA is one of the most popular graduate degrees in the United States.

 A broad, business-focused curriculum and varied specialization options prepare students for careers in many industries.
-The degree provides skills in leadership, business management, finance, and interpersonal communication.
+An MBA degree provides skills in leadership, business management, finance, and interpersonal communication.

 Some of the top-paying jobs for MBA graduates are in the banking, sales, and technology industries.
 Below are 10 of the best-paying MBA jobs, ranked from highest to lowest median salary rates according to PayScale data.
 Note that an MBA is not mandatory for these careers, but the degree can help candidates stand out in interviews.